 The cover pool consists primarily of mortgage bonds issued by borrowers against collateral in the form of real property or public credit (i.e. loans to creditors with high credit worthiness, such as the State of Iceland, Icelandic municipalities and foreign central banks).
 Collateral for mortgage bonds shall consist of (a) pledged real property designated for residential purposes; (b) pledged real property designated for industrial, office or business purposes, and (c) pledged real property designated for agricultural purposes.
-The collateral may form part of the cover pool only to the extent that the ratio of the principal balance of the mortgage bond compared to the Market Value (the LTV) in relation to the collateral does not exceed (a) 80% of the Market Value for real property designated for residential purposes and (c) 60% of the Market Value for real property designated for agricultural purposes and (c) 60% of the Market Value for real property designated for agricultural purposes.
+The collateral may form part of the cover pool only to the extent that the ratio of the principal balance of the mortgage bond compared to the Market Value (the LTV) in relation to the collateral does not exceed (a) 80% of the Market Value for real property designated for residential purposes, (b) 70% of the Market Value for real property designated for industrial office or commercial purposes.
 Furthermore, the mortgage bonds issued against mortgages in residential, industrial, office, commercial or agricultural purposes may not be registered in the cover pool if payment is in arrears for 90 days or more.